nemanjasubotic1/asp-net-core-web-api/README.md

 ### Basics

-Run *update-database*, then start the application, it will automatically create one Admin:
+Enter valid Connection strings, *update-database*, then start the application, it will automatically create one Admin:
 Username: admin@gmail.com
 Password: admin123